scalameta/metals/website/blog/2022-04-25-aluminium.md

 - Metals has to compile your project and create a debug session
 - debugger has to be initialized (configuration, breakpoints, etc.)

-Very often each of these steps needs even a few seconds in order to complete.
+Very often each of these steps takes up to a few seconds in order to complete.
 Until now, the user had no idea what is happening because Metals didn't show any progress indicator.
 [ckipp01](https://github.com/ckipp01) addressed this problem and added a status bar for each of the steps.